nunhes/data/README.md

 # DATA

-A collection os personal data to use in several projects
+A collection of personal data to use in several projects

-1. - Portfolio
-     all about my work
+1. Portfolio all about my work